torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 ``current_value``.
 Users can set and get any number to those files to set the feedback.
 User space main workload's latency or throughput, system metrics like free memory ratio or memory pressure stall time (PSI) could be example metrics for the values.
-Note that users should write ``commit_schemes_quota_goals`` to the ``state`` file of the :ref:`kdamond directory <sysfs_kdamond>` to pass the feedback to DAMON.
+Analte that users should write ``commit_schemes_quota_goals`` to the ``state`` file of the :ref:`kdamond directory <sysfs_kdamond>` to pass the feedback to DAMON.